(605) 826-2322 pwsyltie@yahoo.com

 The Elect

-“He that has an ear let him hear the spirit says unto the churches: to him that overcomes will I give to eat of the hidden manna, and will give him a white stone, and in that stone a new name written, which no man knows saving he that receives it” (Revelation 2:17).
+“He that has an ear let him hear what the spirit says unto the churches: to him that overcomes will I give to eat of the hidden manna, and will give him a white stone, and in that stone a new name written, which no man knows saving he that receives it” (Revelation 2:17).

 17. WE ARE TO BE EXAMPLES OF GODLY LIVING TO THE WORLD.